RoboCup-SPL/GameController/README.md

 There are still a number of issues left:

-- All teams can be selected for the drop-in player competition.

 - Coach messages are currently not logged.

 - When running on the same PC, the GameStateVisualizer sometimes does not